edgar971/cs-498-data-curation/assignment-2/write-up.md

 ### [10 points] Write prose documentation for each element, attribute, and attribute value.

-My process for creating the DTD was just going through the document and identifying key parts while having the activities and objective of the data curation process.
+My process for creating the DTD was just going through the document and identifying key parts while having the activities and objective of the data curation process in mind.
 This was a blog post so elements like Article, Title, and Author made sense.
 I was thinking how this document was going to be shared, organized, accessed, discovered, and stored.
 Seeing how XML can be parsed and viewed in many ways led me to the structure I defined and the names of my elements and attributes.

 Elements:
 - Article: The whole article page.
 - Title: The title of the article.
+Can be used to show it quickly on a user interface.
 - Date: The date of which the article was published.
+Can be used by a search index to rank articles by dates.
 - AuthorName: The one or many author names in their article.
 - ArticleLength: The article length in minutes that it takes to read.
 - Body: The actual body of the article.